HL7/davinci-crd/input/pagecontent/deviations.md

 ### Additional response capabilities
 CDS Hooks supports suggestions that involve multiple actions.
-Coverage Requirements Discovery uses this in one situation where additional capabilities will be needed:

-*  Creating a Task to complete a Questionnaire
+CRD uses this in one situation where additional capabilities will be needed: creating a Task to complete a Questionnaire.

 In this case, the creation of the Questionnaire needs to be conditional - it **SHOULD** only occur if that specific Questionnaire version doesn't already exist, and the payer service **SHALL** query to determine if the client has a copy of the Questionnaire before sending the request.
 This capability is supported in FHIR's [transaction]({{site.data.fhir.path}}http.html#transaction)
 functionality.
-However, not all the capabilities/guidance included there has been incorporated into CDS Hooks 'suggestions', in part to keep the specification simpler.
+However, not all the capabilities and guidance included there have been incorporated into CDS Hooks 'suggestions', in part to keep the specification simpler.

 For this release of the implementation guide, these requirements will be handled as follows:

 #### if-none-exist
 The `suggestion.action` object will use an extension to carry the if-none-exist query, as per FHIR's [conditional create]({{site.data.fhir.path}}http.html#ccreate) functionality.
 The extension property will be `davinci-crd.if-none-exist`.

-For example, this [CDS Hook Suggestion]({{site.data.fhir.ver.cdshooks}}/index.html#suggestion) contains two [Actions]({{site.data.fhir.ver.cdshooks}}/index.html#action) - one referencing an HL7 [Questionnaire]({{site.data.fhir.path}}questionnaire.html) and the other the [Task]({{site.data.fhir.path}}task.html) to complete the Questionnaire.
+For example, this [CDS Hooks Suggestion]({{site.data.fhir.ver.cdshooks}}/index.html#suggestion) contains two [Actions]({{site.data.fhir.ver.cdshooks}}/index.html#action) - one referencing an HL7 [Questionnaire]({{site.data.fhir.path}}questionnaire.html) and the other the [Task]({{site.data.fhir.path}}task.html) to complete the Questionnaire.
 The Questionnaire will only be created if it didn't already exist:

 {% fragment Binary/CRDServiceResponse2 JSON BASE:cards.where(source.topic.where(code='123').exists()).suggestions.actions.where(resource is Questionnaire) EXCEPT:url | version BASE:resource %}